itzg/docker-minecraft-server/README.md

 On startup the `server.properties` file is checked and, if applicable, a warning is printed to the terminal.
 When the server is created (no data available in the persistent directory), the properties file is created with the Watchdog disabled.

+The utility used to wake the server (`knock(d)`) works at network interface level.
+So the correct interface has to be set using the `AUTOPAUSE_KNOCK_INTERFACE` variable when using non-default networking environments (e.g. host-networking, Portainer oder NAS solutions).
+See the description of the variable below.

 A starting, example compose file has been provided in [examples/docker-compose-autopause.yml](examples/docker-compose-autopause.yml).

 ### Enabling Autopause